7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 Final Thoughts

-Above all, remember to pay close attention to your company’s business needs as you’re choosing an eCommerce framework.
+Above all, remember to consider your company’s business needs when choosing an eCommerce framework.

-We’ve mainly focused on shaping customers’ experiences in your online store here--but the experience on your end has to be great too.
-So, in other words, your employee experience should always be a significant factor to consider as well.
+We’ve mainly focused on shaping customers’ experiences in your online store, but your own experience has to be great, too.
+In other words, your employee experience should always be a significant factor to consider.

-Your customers will also feel the results in a positive way when it’s a pleasure to run your eCommerce store.
-This is because they’ll be able to enjoy benefits like frequent updates, quick restocks, and more.
+Your customers will also feel the results in a positive way when running your eCommerce store is a pleasure.
+They’ll be able to enjoy benefits like frequent updates, quick restocks, and more.

-With that said, different eCommerce platforms make for different experiences, so be sure to cast a wide net and try lots of different options.
+That said, different eCommerce platforms create different experiences, so be sure to explore all options.